- Movies that Matter supports film events in their initial phase. Only the 1st and 2nd edition can be supported through a start-up grant.

 - For every project the applicant needs to submit a new application.

 - The results of the selection will be announced around two months after the application deadline, i.e. mid July 2021.

 - Film screenings will contribute to awareness and discussion about human rights in Africa, Asia, Latin America, Middle East or Eastern Europe.

 - The project takes place in one of the countries mentioned on the DAC List of ODA recipients, where human rights and press freedom are at stake.
 Priority is given to projects in low-income countries, e.g. in Africa.

-- This selection round organisations in Eastern Europe are especially invited to apply (non-EU countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Russia, Serbia, Ukraine).
+- This first selection round of 2021 organisations in Eastern Europe are especially invited to apply (non-EU countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Russia, Serbia and Ukraine).

 - In light of the COVID-19 crisis we welcome innovative and creative proposals for alternative ways of screenings human rights cinema, followed by (interactive) discussions.

 - Movies that Matter values films with high cinematic quality.